Jai0401/market-research-catalyst/project-report.md

 ### 1. Introduction

 This report details a methodology, results, and conclusions derived from an AI-powered system designed for automated market research and proposal generation.
 The system leverages a multi-agent architecture, employing Large Language Models (LLMs) and Generative AI (GenAI) to streamline the process of industry analysis, use case identification, resource discovery, and final proposal creation.
-The architecture flowchart of the implementation is presented to visually represent the system's workflow.
+The system features an interactive Streamlit interface that progressively displays research results and offers comprehensive export options.

 ### 2. Methodology